frederic-perez/AmE-dictionary/data/idioms.md

 __the floor is yours__ :two: You can talk now. _That’s all I have to say—the floor is yours._
 __the Fourth Estate__ The people and organizations that report the news, or news journalism as a whole, regarded as having palpable but unofficial political influence. _One must never forget the sway held by members of the Fourth Estate—if we want public support, then we need the press on our side._
 __the full monty__
-__the going thing__ The latest and most popular trend, fad, or fashion.
+__the going thing__ :two: The latest and most popular trend, fad, or fashion. _My son came home asking to have half his head shaved—apparently, that’s the going thing these days!_
+__the golden rule__
 __the granddaddy of them all__ The biggest, oldest, most impressive, or most respected person or thing of his, her, or its kind.
 __the greater good__ The benefit or betterment of the majority of people, especially at the cost of smaller or individual concerns. _The cutbacks our company must face will be difficult, but we assure you that they are for the greater good._
 __the half of it__ A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)